0xOucan/0xXOCTest/README.md

 ## 🔌 Backend Integration

 This platform connects the web interface to the 0xXOC backend API to process marketplace orders and execute blockchain operations.
+The backend leverages Coinbase AgentKit for secure AI-powered transaction verification.

 ### Communication Flow